MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-in-polygon-function.md

 * LinearRingShell is required and defined as a `counterclockwise` ordered array of coordinates [[lng_1,lat_1],...,[lng_i,lat_i],...,[lng_j,lat_j],...,[lng_1,lat_1]].
 There can be only one shell.
 * LinearRingHole is optional and defined as a `clockwise` ordered array of coordinates [[lng_1,lat_1],...,[lng_i,lat_i],...,[lng_j,lat_j],...,[lng_1,lat_1]].
 There can be any number of interior rings and holes.
 * LinearRing vertices must be distinct with at least three coordinates.
-The first coordinate must be equal to the last; therefore, at least four entries are required.
+The first coordinate must be equal to the last.
+At least four entries are required.
-* Coordinates [longitude,latitude] must be valid where longitude is a real number in the range [-180, +180] and latitude is a real number inthe range [-90, +90].
+* Coordinates [longitude,latitude] must be valid.
+Longitude must be a real number in the range [-180, +180] and latitude must be a real number in the range [-90, +90].
 * LinearRingShell encloses at most half of the sphere.
 LinearRing divides the sphere into two regions.
 The smaller of the two regions will be chosen.
 * LinearRing edge length must be less than 180 degrees.
 The shortest edge between the two vertices will be chosen.
-* LinearRings must not cross and must not share edges.LinearRings may share vertices.
+* LinearRings must not cross and must not share edges.
+LinearRings may share vertices.
-* Polygon doesn't necessarily contains its vertices.
-Point containment in polygon is defined as such that if the Earth is subdivided into polygons, every point is contained by exactly one polygon.
+* Polygon doesn't necessarily contain its vertices.
+Point containment in polygon is defined so that if the Earth is subdivided into polygons, every point is contained by exactly one polygon.

 > [!TIP]
 > * Using literal polygons may result in better performance.
-> * In case we want to know if any of the polygons contains a point, performance wise it might be better to fold collection of polygons into one multipolygon and query it.
-See example below.
+> * If you want to know if any of the polygons contains a point, fold the collection of polygons into one multipolygon and query it.
+See the example below.

 **Examples**

-Manhattan island without Central Park
+Manhattan island without Central Park.

 :::image type="content" source="images/queries/geo/polygon_manhattan_with_hole.png" alt-text="Manhattan with a hole":::